What is Plaque - Best Electric Toothbrush for Plaque Removal

 - Weakened immune system

 - Family history of periodontist

 Engaging Your Gum Line It is important to remember that brushing your teeth, isn’t just for your teeth—but also for your gum health.
-This is why the dentist suggests that you position your toothbrush at a 45-degree angle so that you engage both your teeth and gums.
+This is why the dentist suggests that you position your sonic electric toothbrush at a 45-degree angle so that you engage both your teeth and gums.
 However, this can be tricky—especially in the midst of a busy morning.
 One of the reasons dentists are so excited about the Triple Bristle 3 sided sonic electric toothbrush, is that it automatically adjusts while brushing—effectively engaging your teeth and gum line.
 The result is healthier teeth and gums, and a whiter brighter smile.